Victor-Osei/Indian_Startup_Ecosystem_LP1/README.md

 # INTRODUCTION

-India's startup ecosystem has witnessed tremendous growth over the past decade, with burgeoning innovation across various sectors.
-The influx of funding from domestic and international investors has played a pivotal role in driving this growth.
-This article delves into a data science project that analyzes the Indian startup funding ecosystem, uncovering trends, patterns, and insights that shed light on the dynamics of this vibrant landscape.
-This information will be vital to stakeholders to make data-driven decisions in entering this business ecosystem.
+India's startup ecosystem has experienced remarkable growth over the past decade, showcasing significant innovation across various sectors.
+This expansion has been fueled by substantial investments from both domestic and international investors.

+In this article, we present a data science project that analyzes the Indian startup funding landscape, revealing trends, patterns, and insights that illuminate the dynamics of this vibrant ecosystem.
+These insights will be crucial for stakeholders looking to make data-driven decisions about entering this market.
-When the project was assigned to us, we had to understand the data we were working with very well to be able to tackle it head on.
-Datasets had to be extracted from different sources.
-We understood that the data would be uneven thus, cleaning would be quite challenging.
-We initially thought of merging the dataset and cleaning it all together to be able to perform our EDA (Exploratory Data Analysis).

-However,after taking time to assess the various datasets, we realized how messy it was.
-To achieve data integrity, the team decided on cleaning the year group individually and concatenating it afterwards so as to maintain the quality of the data.
+When we embarked on this project, a thorough understanding of the data was essential to effectively tackle the analysis.
+We sourced datasets from multiple origins, anticipating that they would be uneven and require extensive cleaning.
+Initially, we considered merging and cleaning the datasets simultaneously before performing Exploratory Data Analysis (EDA).

+However, upon closer examination, we discovered the extent of the data's complexity and messiness.
+To ensure data integrity, we decided to clean the datasets year by year and concatenate them afterward, thereby maintaining the data's quality and reliability.

 # Project Structure

-The team followed a CRISP-DM (Cross-Industry Standard Process for Data Mining) approach to work on this project.
-This is a widely used methodology that provides a structured approach to planning and executing data mining/science projects to ensure that data mining/science projects are systematic and that the results are reliable and actionable.
+The team employed the CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology for this project.
+This well-established framework offers a systematic approach to planning and executing data mining and science projects, ensuring that the process is methodical and the outcomes are reliable and actionable.
 Following the CRISP-DM approach, the following steps were taken:

 1. Business Understanding